 However, having said that, climate policy is definitely moving forward on other fronts.
 The first is on the regulatory front being exercised by the Environmental Protection Agency (EPA) through the Clean Air Act.
 This results from the Supreme Court decision that the EPA has the power to regulate greenhouse gases (GHGs).
-On this front the EPA is moving to regulate $\rm CO_2$ emissions from passenger vehicles, light trucks and ultimately stationary sources, including utilities.
-The EPA is also moving forward with new regulations on $\rm SO_2$, $\rm NO_x$, particulates, fly ash and cooling water for power plants.
-Those could have even more important impacts on the investment and the dispatch of coalfired power plants - and hence on $\rm CO_2$ emissions - than direct GHG regulation.
+On this front the EPA is moving to regulate CO_2 emissions from passenger vehicles, light trucks and ultimately stationary sources, including utilities.
+The EPA is also moving forward with new regulations on SO_2 , NO_x , particulates, fly ash and cooling water for power plants.
+Those could have even more important impacts on the investment and the dispatch of coalfired power plants - and hence on CO_2 emissions - than direct GHG regulation. ful move in the Senate through senator Jay Rockefeller's (D-West Virginia) legislation to delay EPA oversight of GHGs for 2 years.
+There could even be a successful push to prevent any EPA regulatory action over GHGs at all.
+However, it is reasonable to assume that President Barack Obama would refuse to sign off on such moves and so the EPA's regulatory front will continue to advance.